alexec/www.alexecollins.com/source/2013-09-03-first-steps-middleman.html.md

 title: First Steps with Middleman
 ---

 Middleman is a simple static site generator in Ruby.
 You create your site in markdown, run the builder and deploy, like you might an application.
-As a developer, this suites me, and after watching a friends succ
+As a developer, this suites me, and after watching a friends succcess I thought I'd see how hard it was to migrate my own blog.

 I ended up doing the following steps: